 I hear you.

-I know that a HUGE portion of the fitness fanatics out there are extremely conscious about what they put in their mouths.
+I know that a HUGE portion of the fitness fanatics out there are extremely conscious about what they put in their bodies.

-If you’re practicing CrossFit, protein powders help energize you and build up your strength.
+If you’re practising CrossFit, protein powders help energize you and build up your strength.

 But if you’re avoiding animal products, you need to be extra aware of the type of protein powders you’re taking.